demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-get-vulnerability

 ***
-Requires security manager authentication.
-Get details about a given vulnerability from a given Tenable.sc scan
+Requires security manager role.
+Get details about a given vulnerability from a given Tenable.sc scan.

 #### Base Command